How to Heal Cracked Heels Once and for All

 Before you dive into learning about how to treat cracked heels, it's also important to note that they're easier to prevent than to get rid of.
 The best ways to prevent cracked heels include avoiding walking barefoot in public or wearing dirty socks, both of which can both expose feet to bacteria and fungal organisms, says Cunha.
 In addition, you can spray the insides of your shoes daily with Lysol to kill germs.
 (Related: Products That'll Prep Your Feet Before They See the Light of Day)

 How Can You Treat Cracked Heels?

-"I inform my patients to apply the gel evenly throughout both feet at night, wrap their feet with saran wrap, and wear socks to bed," says.
-Cunha.
-"The saran wrap will promote the penetration of the gel into the foot to help break down rough calluses and dry, cracked skin."
-(If you don't like the idea of using single-use plastic, look into lined socks or heel coverings.)
+"I inform my patients to apply the urea gel evenly throughout both feet at night, wrap their feet with plastic wrap, and wear socks to bed," says Cunha.
+"The plastic wrap will promote the penetration of the gel into the foot to help break down rough calluses and dry, cracked skin."
+(If you don't like the idea of using single-use plastic, look into lined socks or heel coverings for a similar effect.)

-In the morning, you can use a foot file like the Amope Pedi Perfect Foot File (Buy It, $14, amazon.com) in the shower to remove the thickened and callused areas that got broken down by the cream overnight.
-Post shower, follow up with a moisturizer like Eucerin Advanced Repair Cream (Buy It, $12, amazon.com) or Neutrogena Hydro Boost Water Gel (Buy It, $17, amazon.com).
-If you've determined that your cracked heels are a result of athlete's foot, Cunha recommends also using an OTC anti-fungal.
+In the morning, you can use a foot file such as the Amope Pedi Perfect Foot File (Buy It, $20, amazon.com) in the shower to remove the thickened and callused areas that got broken down by the cream overnight.
+(Wondering how to heal cracked heels but don't know how to use a foot file?
+No problem.
+Here's how to safely use Amope for baby soft feet.)